valheimPlus/ValheimPlus/README.md

 Supporting this Project on Patreon will allow me to dedicate more of my free time to this project.
 It will also pay for server costs of our new domains and our upcoming discord bot.

 https://www.patreon.com/valheimPlus

-# Configuration File

-The Config file name is supposed to be "valheim_plus.cfg" and it needs to be placed in "BepInEx\config".

-You can turn off and on every feature of V+ via the config file, by default all settings are turned off.

-When hosting a server, the server configuration file overwrites the client's configuration file on connect.

-Only the server configuration file (located in the server files) needs to be set up when hosting a server with V+.

-When hosting for other players over steam, every player will need v+ and they will receive the local settings from the host's game folder.

 # Contributing to ValheimPlus
 Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for details on compiling V+ for development and contributing to the project.